 Testing Zenmap in Linux Mint

-If you want to get on track fast with Zenmap I recommend you to start with the following step-by-step guide:
+If you want to get on track fast with Zenmap I recommend you to start with HOW TO USE ZENMAP TO SCAN A NETWORK

 If you receive the following error when trying to run a scan in Zenmap, most likely you skipped step 2 in this tutorial: